 A great free Social Network Analysis Tool

-I have been checking out Agna a neat little free social network analysis (SNA) tool which runs on both PCs and Macs (on top of Java).
-Agna allows social network data (directly input or imported from external systems) to be displayed, manipulated and analysed graphically in a number of ways/styles and is very easy to install and use.
-Agna is a great way to get into SNA.
+I have been checking out social network analysis (SNA) tools which allow social network data (directly input or imported from external systems) to be displayed, manipulated and analysed graphically in a number of ways.
+I was also looking for SNA tools which are free or have a free version.
+Here’s 4 tools which look very useful!

 Centrality